 Summertime in Georgia means one thing: peach season.
 Every May to September, farms sell Georgia-grown peaches by the crate, and restaurants feature them on their menus.
 There's more than one way to enjoy them, from picking them on the farm or enjoying them on the plate.
 We're showcasing a few of our favorite ways to enjoy them!

-It wouldn’t be the Peach State without peach farms!
-Wind your way around the state’s producers, where you can pick your own or find peach-flavored treats.
+It wouldn't be the Peach State without peach farms!
+Wind your way around the state's producers, where you can find bushels of juicy peaches and peach-flavored treats.

 Pearson Farm, Fort Valley